wizzomafizzo/mrext/docs/nfc.md

 ## Hardware required

 Any reader compatible with [libnfc](https://nfc-tools.github.io/projects/libnfc/) can be plugged straight into the MiSTer.

 This was developed and tested with a PN532 NFC module v3 connected to a FTDI USB to TTL cable.

+Supported tags types: NTAG 213, NTAG 215, NTAG 216

 ## Setup